- Prospective Students

 The Melvyn F. Hester Scholarship was established by Dr. Laura J. Pires-Hester in memory of her husband, the Rev. Dr. Melvyn F. Hester, to support students in the Masters Program, preferably employed in public service.

 The Barbara J. and M. William Howard Jr. Scholarship was established to honor the work and ministry of the Rev. Dr. M. William Howard, Jr., president of NYTS from 1992-2000, and his wife, Barbara.
-This scholarship is awarded to students with strong denominational identity, deeply involved in a local congregation, and with a discernible ecumenical commitment.
-Recipients must demonstrate a call to a ministry of social justice and social transformation.
+This scholarship is awarded to students who have a strong denominational identity, are deeply involved in a local congregation, and demonstrate a discernable ecumenical commitment.
+Recipients must also demonstrate a call to a ministry of social justice and social transformation.

 The Sang Ok Hur Scholarship was established by the Rev. Dr. Young S. Kim, class of 1994, in memory of his mother, Mrs. Sang Ok Hur, to assist women enrolled at New York Theological Seminary who are called to ministry.

-The Rev. Richard S. McCarroll and Mrs. E. Allison McCarroll Scholarship was established on the 50th anniversary of Reverend McCarroll’s graduation (class of 1929) from The Biblical Seminary in New York, to assist in the education of Master Divinity students.
+The Rev. Richard S. McCarroll and Mrs. E. Allison McCarroll Scholarship was established by the Board of Trustees on the 50th anniversary of Reverend McCarroll’s graduation (class of 1929) from The Biblical Seminary in New York, to assist in the education of Master Divinity students.